SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Who Can File a Complaint?

-The above 17 Acts protect applicable whistleblowers' right to the following activities:
+The Acts above protect applicable whistleblowers' rights to the following activities:

 • Violation complaint

-The above 17 Acts protect applicable whistleblowers from the following employer retaliation:
+The Acts protect applicable whistleblowers from the following employer retaliation:

 • Firing or laying off